alonsoir/confluent-startup/README.md

 # confluent-startup

-# PREREQUESITES
+## PREREQUESITES

   	jdk8
   	Docker
   	fish bash (in order to use some commands, but you can use bash or zsh) curl

-# fish way
+# Setting the environment

 	set -x JAVA_HOME (/usr/libexec/java_home -v 1.8)

 	set -x CONFLUENT_CLI_HOME /Users/aironman/confluent-5.3.1/confluent-cli